fred-ai-security/ai-security-assurance-labs/README.md

 This repository demonstrates my ability to:

 - Perform **end-to-end AI Security Assurance**
-- Build and document **repeatable security pipelines**
+- Design and implement **real security pipelines**
+- Conduct **LLM red teaming** with enterprise tools
-- Evaluate model safety, risk, and compliance
+- Evaluate **model safety, governance, and risk**
-- Construct practical red teaming workflows
+- Document processes in an **audit-ready format**
-- Translate technical findings into governance outputs
+- Translate technical findings into governance controls

-It serves as a **real-world demonstration** of how I approach:

-✔ Model supply-chain trust
-✔ LLM red teaming
-✔ AI safety evaluation
-✔ Model governance
-✔ AI risk management
+It reflects how I would perform AI security work in a production environment.

 ---